Maximize Your Impact as an Executive Assistant: The Power of Microsoft Teams

 Attendees = View-only

-EA Tip: Keeps control over who can share content and manage participants.
+EA Tip: This ensures control over who can share content and manage participants effectively.

 During the Meeting: Keep Things Running Smoothly

-EA Tip: Ideal for large sessions like town halls.
+EA Tip: This feature works wonderfully for large gatherings like town halls.

-EA Tip: Adapt based on meeting type and executive preference.
+EA Tip: Adjust these settings based on the meeting type and your executive’s preference.

-Instead of Teams Wiki (now defunct), use OneNote, SharePoint, or a Teams file tab to share the meeting agenda, ground rules, and resources.
+Instead of relying on Teams Wiki, utilize OneNote, SharePoint, or a Teams file tab to share the meeting agenda, ground rules, and essential resources.

-EA Tip: Include the link in the meeting invite or chat so everyone can access it easily.
+EA Tip: Include the link in the meeting invite or chat to make access easier for all participants.

 After the Meeting: Streamline Follow-Up and Accountability

-If your organisation uses Microsoft Copilot, prepare meetings so AI can generate summaries by:
+If your organization is using Microsoft Copilot, prepare for AI-generated summaries by:

-EA Tip: Saves time drafting minutes and ensures nothing is missed.
+EA Tip: This process eliminates the need for drafting lengthy minutes and ensures nothing is forgotten.

 🔹 Extra EA Power Moves

-Use OneNote or SharePoint to take meeting minutes and track follow-ups.
+Use OneNote or SharePoint to draft meeting minutes and track follow-up actions.

-Use Teams Tags to notify groups about meeting outcomes.
+Employ Teams Tags to notify groups about meeting outcomes or important decisions.

-Schedule buffer time after meetings for debriefs or urgent tasks.
+Schedule buffer time after meetings to address urgent tasks or conduct debriefs.

-As an EA, you’re more than a scheduler — you’re a meeting strategist.
-Microsoft Teams equips you with tools to make every meeting your executive attends professional, focused, and productive.
+As an EA, you represent more than just a scheduler — you are the architect of effective meetings.
+Microsoft Teams equips you with various tools to ensure that every meeting your executive attends runs smoothly, professionally, and productively.

-From calendar invite to meeting close, Teams helps you run it like a pro.
+From the initial calendar invite to the end of the meeting conversation, Teams empowers you to manage meetings like a pro.

 ===================

-About the Author: Richard Arnott, BA, FInatAM, FIToL, is a Director of BMTG (UK) Ltd, and the author and lead presenter of the groundbreaking, globally recognised Advanced Certificate for the Executive Assistant: ACEA® program.
-Richard also sits on the editorial board of Lucy Brazier OBE Executive Support Magazine.
+About the Author: *Richard Arnott, BA, FInatAM, FIToL is a Director at BMTG (UK) Ltd., serving as the author and lead presenter of the internationally recognized Advanced Certificate for the Executive Assistant: ACEA® program.
+Richard is also a member of the editorial board of Lucy Brazier OBE Executive Support Magazine.

 ===================